atvardovsky/laravel-openai-responses-core/README.md

 }

 // Note: Usage metrics (tokens/cost) are automatically included in streaming
-// via stream_options when metrics are enabled in configuration
+// via stream.include_usage when metrics are enabled in configuration
 ```

 ### With Tools (Function Calling)